karayabin/universe-snapshot/universe/Ling/Light_UserPreferences/doc/api/Ling/Light_UserPreferences/Api/Generated/Interfaces/UserPreferenceApiInterface/updateUserPreferenceById.md

-UserPreferenceApiInterface::updateUserPreferenceById — Updates the userPreference row identified by the given id.
+UserPreferenceApiInterface::updateUserPreferenceById — Updates the user preference row identified by the given id.